England at the FIFA World Cup: Russia 2018

 England played their last 16 match in the Otkritie Arena, Moscow, with the same team as against Tunisia.
 Kane scored his sixth goal of the tournament, and the third penalty, after once again being fouled in the box from a corner, as against Panama.
 The score remained at 1–0 until stoppage time, when a header from Yerry Mina beat Jordan Pickford to take the game to extra time.
 Neither team scored again, and the match went to a penalty shoot-out, which England won 4–3.
 It was the first time England had won a World Cup penalty shoot-out.
 (Note: England had previously lost World Cup penalty shoot-outs in 1990 to West Germany, in 1998 to Argentina and in 2006 to Portugal.
 In competitive matches, England's penalty shoot-out record before the match against Colombia was one win and six losses, with their only win against Spain in 1996.)
 The match was notable for the heated atmosphere in which it was played, with eight yellow cards being shown.
 (Note: A total of six yellow cards for Colombia, and two for England.)

 England played against Sweden in their quarter-final at Cosmos Arena, Samara on 7 July 2018.
 They won 2–0, with defender Harry Maguire scoring his first England goal, a header scored from a corner, and Dele Alli a second header from close range.
 This sent them through to the semi-finals, their first since 1990 and third overall at the World Cup.
 They lost 2–1 after extra time to Croatia in the semi-finals.
-England lost again to Belgium in the third place play-off, thanks to goals from Thomas Meunier and Eden Hazard, despite an Eric Dier shot being cleared off the line by Toby Alderweireld.
-They finished fourth, their best result since 1990.
+England lost again to Belgium in the match for third place, following goals from Thomas Meunier and Eden Hazard.
+They finished fourth, equalling their best result since 1966.